oils-for-unix/oils/doc/framing.md

 Solutions to the Framing Problem
 ================================

-Oil is a shell that lets you write correct programs.
+YSH is a shell that lets you write correct programs.
 Programs often parse multiple records or strings sent over a pipe, i.e. the "framing problem".
 (This terminology is borrowed from network engineering.)

-Oil provides a few solutions for that, and each solution is useful in certain contexts.
+YSH provides a few solutions for that, and each solution is useful in certain contexts.

 <div id="toc">